 Chopstick Math for Chinese New Year

 Happy Chinese New Year!
-The Year of the Tiger for 2010 landed on February 14th.
 Help your kindergartener celebrate by playing a chopstick math game.
 Learning to use chopsticks helps your child develop her fine motor skills and she'll learn about an important part of Asian culinary culture along the way.
 You can explain to her that people in China and other Asian countries use chopsticks to eat their food.
-And who knows?
+And, who knows?
 She may even use them the next time she eats dinner!

 What You Need: